manifoldfrs/doc-classifier/README.md

 # 4. (Optional) Install pre-commit hooks
 pre-commit install

-# 5. Copy environment configuration template
+# 5. Create a local environment file (if you haven't already)
-cp .env.example .env
+cp .env.example .env  # or just touch .env and add the keys you need
-# Customize .env values as needed
+# At minimum set ALLOWED_API_KEYS and CONFIDENCE_THRESHOLD if you want to tune the model.

+# 🔑 Generate a random API key (optional convenience helper)
+python scripts/generate_api_key.py --count 1 >> .env  # appends ALLOWED_API_KEYS=<key>

 # 6. Run the application with hot-reload
 uvicorn src.api.app:app --reload